DataSparBrian/comfyspotmgr/README.md

 ## ⚙️ Configuration

-The setup wizard creates `terraform.tfvars` with all necessary settings.
+The setup wizard creates `terraform/terraform.tfvars` with all necessary settings.
 You can manually edit it later if needed:

 ```hcl
 # Core Configuration